Trump’s leadership is tested in time of fear, pandemic

 “If he could change, he would,” said Cal Jillson, a presidential scholar at Southern Methodist University in Dallas.
 “It’s not helping him now.
 It’s just nonstop.
 It is habitual and incurable.
 He is who he is.”

-Over three and a half years Trump exhausted much of the country, while exhilarating some of it, with his constant brawls, invented realities, outlier ways and pop-up dramas of his own making.
+Over three years Trump exhausted much of the country, while exhilarating some of it, with his constant brawls, invented realities, outlier ways and pop-up dramas of his own making.
 Into summer, one could wonder whether Trump had finally exhausted even himself.

-Fighting jet lag and anxiety about a dive in the stock market, Trump was up much of the previous night on the phone with advisers, peppering them with questions about the potential economic fallout of the outbreak, according to the officials who spoke with The Associated Press.
+When the stock market took a dive during his late February trip to India, the officials said, Trump was up most of the night on the phone with advisers, peppering them with questions about the economic fallout of the outbreak while fighting jet lag.

-Trump barely slept on the plane as it hurtled back to Washington overnight, landing early in the morning Feb.
-26 after more than a dozen hours in the air, creating the effect of one endless day.
-He then quickly tore into aides about Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases, who had publicly predicted that the virus’ impact would be severe.
+Landing early in the morning Feb.
+26, he quickly tore into aides about Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases, who had publicly predicted that the virus’ impact would be severe.

-“Trump was elected to burn down the system and entertain,” said Eric Dezenhall, a crisis-management consultant who has followed Trump’s business, TV and political careers.
+“Trump was elected to burn down the system and entertain,” said Eric Dezenhall, a crisis-management consultant who has followed Trump’s career.

 “When things get terrible, people don’t want a leader to burn down the system and entertain.
 We actually want a system.
 And you can’t bully a disease, which has been his one maneuver for 74 years.”